Honeycomb Heart - opening chapters

 "I'll give you your main present later," Masha said.
 "Depending on what your familiar is, it might not be the best idea I've ever had, but I think you'll love it even if you don't use it at first.
 But this is me being a super practical older sister to make up for that."

 Vivian nodded and tucked the feed store gift card away in her pocket.
-Every town had at least one.
-Familiars that hunted tended to be extraordinarily good at it, but there were still exotic species that might not have their needed or preferred food wherever they wound up living with their person, and who wanted their familiar away from their side half the time looking for mice to eat?
-It was a thoughtful gift, but one that made Vivian think harder about the future than she wanted to.
+Every town had one.
+Familiars that hunted or foraged tended to be extraordinarily good at it, aided by their human level of intelligence, but some species might not have easy access to their needed or preferred food wherever they wound up living with their person.

 Masha leaned in to accept Vivian's hug, whispering in her ear as she did.